bartoszgebarowski/Chrome-rock-band/README.md

 ### Gigs page

 * It tells the user when and where to see the band live and where to buy a ticket for an event the user may be interested in
-* The poster serves as a visual representation of a specific event and as potential incentive, targeted towards the user
+* The poster serves as a visual representation of a specific event and as a potential incentive targeted toward the user

 #### Poster